Ragman (character): "Blackest Night"

-During the 2009-2010 "Blackest Night" storyline, Nekron completely shut down Ragman's suit by using the Black Lantern rings to reanimate all the souls attached to his body.
+During the 2009-2010 "Blackest Night" storyline, Nekron completely shuts down Ragman's suit by using the Black Lantern rings to reanimate all the souls attached to his body.

 Suit of Souls

 In October 2010, Ragman starred in the one-shot Ragman: Suit of Souls.
 It was written by Christos Gage and drawn by Stephen Segovia.

 Later, Ragman is shown aiding the JLA during their mission into Hell, where he helps Green Arrow defeat the demon Anger.

 The New 52

-Rory Regan is the owner of the book and antique shop Rags 'n Tatters who moonlights as the costumed vigilante Ragman.
+In New 52, Rory Regan is the owner of the book and antique shop Rags 'n Tatters who moonlights as the costumed vigilante Ragman.

 At his shop, Rory Regan appraised a Celtic amulet as being nearly 500 years old - and worth more than he could pay out.
 His customer's urgency and insistence in selling the amulet made him suspicious that it had been stolen, but the man insisted that it was just an heirloom.
 Reluctantly, Rory offered $750, and the man accepted, hurrying away.
 Despite getting a deal, Rory worried that he would regret the purchase.

 Above his shop, Rory was roused from his sleep by a ghostly voice, warning that he was needed.
 He hurried down stairs to find a pair of thugs attempting to steal an ancient artifact from his safe in the shop.
 Angry, he followed them in the uniform of Ragman.
 Rory followed the thieves to their employer, where the remaining cultists intended to use Clayface and the stolen artifact to resurrect Morgaine le Fey.

 At the cost of Clayface's discomfort, the Arthurian witch succeeded in returning to life in the present.
 While too late to prevent her revival, Ragman joined up with Etrigan and Batwoman to fight her, introducing himself as his alias.
 When Etrigan, desperate to destroy the witch, broke a gas main in the old house the ritual took place in and breathed his fire on it, Ragman, Batwoman, and the now-amnesiac Clayface had barely any time to get out of range of the resultant explosion, but managed it.
 According to Etrigan, who also survived, it was likely that Morgaine also managed to live through the explosion.

 Knowing that Clayface belonged in Arkham Asylum, but that Morgaine could easily break him free on a moment's notice from there, Ragman offered to assuage Batwoman's worries thereof by taking Clayface into his own custody, hoping to help him find his memories.
 The group parted ways, and Etrigan promised that when next the time came to fight, he would be there.

 Rory Regan dumped Clayface into his bathtub, for once thankful for being single and thus not needing to explain himself to anyone.
 Hungry, he checked his fridge and could not find anything appetizing, but was startled suddenly when Clayface appeared behind him and warned him that Morgaine would kill again.